lauraschaposnik/old/_posts/2022-10-17-Rafe_Mazzeo.md

 </blockquote>

 <blockquote>
-    I want to be more conscious about where it is worth to travel to.
+Think more about where it is worth travelling
     —Rafe Mazzeo
 </blockquote>